Accutane Explained (16 Studies): Literally EVERYTHING You Need to Know!

 Accutane, a.k.a.
 “The Nuclear Option.”
 The place where people go when literally nothing else works.
 If there was a “one-size-fits-all” product or pill to clear acne, this would be it.
 It’s powerful, effective, and… somewhat dangerous.

 Why is it so effective?
 Because it basically stops your body from producing oil — like, at all.
-I know, that sounds intense.
-That’s because it is.
-Let’s be nerdy and get into the science!
+I know, that sounds intense…. that’s because it is intense!
+Let’s explain and dive into the science!

 Table of Contents